 One scenario where it may be hard to avoid using a formula is for PFI companies.
-The vast majority of PFI contracts already contain a right for the Government unilaterally to terminate a contract prior to its running its full course.
-However, the termination provisions invariably, specify a methodology and formula for ensuring that the private sector counterparty and its financiers are fully compensated (i.e. no worse off because of the Government exercising its unilateral termination right. than if the contract had proceeded as expected).
-Although use of this mechanism would bring the PFI contracts to an early end, bring assets back into the public sector, the price tag would no doubt seem unsatisfactory to a Labour Government if it views the contracts as a poor deal.
-That would suggest either nationalisation on some other basis than the pre-determined methodology and formula, combined with an override of existing contractual provisions.
+A number of PFI contracts recognise an expropriation of assets or shares in the private sector counterparty as an event of default, which specifies a methodology and formula for ensuring that the private sector counterparty and its financiers are fully compensated (i.e. no worse off than if the contract had proceeded as expected).
+Although use of this mechanism would bring the PFI contracts to an early end and bring assets back into the public sector, the price tag would no doubt seem unsatisfactory to a Labour Government if it views the contracts as a poor deal.
+That would suggest either nationalisation on a basis where the Government does not have to fully compensate the private sector counterparty and its financiers (for example, the Government on a projectby-project basis finding opportunities to terminate contracts for private sector default prior to a contract running its full course) or some other basis than the pre-determined methodology and formula, combined with an override of existing contractual provisions.
 This would create an elevated level of legal risk for the Government.

-The alternative approach to nationalisation would be for a Labour Government to (i) prohibit any new PFI contracts and in parallel (ii) simply let existing PFI contracts expire with the effluxion of time and, in doing so, make no compensation payment to the private sector.
+The alternative approach to nationalisation would be for a Labour Government (i) to prohibit any new PFI contracts and in parallel (ii) to simply let existing PFI contracts expire with the effluxion of time and, in doing so, make no compensation payment to the private sector.
+We note, however, that this is likely to be little political appetite for the Labour Party to adopt this course, as it mirrors the position taken by the current Conservative Government.